bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ## Zeitwerk and Autoloading

-Bridgetown 1.0 brings with it a new autoloading mechanism using [Zeitwerk](https://github.com/fxn/zeitwerk), the same code loader used by Rails and many other Ruby-based projects.
-Zeitwerk uses a specific naming convension so the paths of your Ruby files and the namespaces/modules/classes of your Ruby code are aligned.
+Bridgetown uses an autoloading mechanism provided by [Zeitwerk](https://github.com/fxn/zeitwerk), the same code loader used by Rails and many other Ruby-based projects.
+Zeitwerk uses a specific naming convention so the paths of your Ruby files and the namespaces/modules/classes of your Ruby code are aligned.
 For example:

 ```
 plugins/my_plugin.rb         -> MyPlugin